Responsible Employer

 Transparent and constructive dialog with employees and a commitment to giving staff a voice have been cornerstones of STILL’s corporate culture ever since Hans Still first founded the company back in 1920.
 Over the years, these founding principles have grown in importance and today they are fundamental to STILL’s unique sense of team spirit.

 The works council is central to promoting dialog and employee engagement within the company.
-The Management Board holds regularly workshops with the council’s elected employee representatives to discuss the latest issues raised by the trade unions and debate the interests of the different groups involved.
+The Management Board holds regular strategic workshops with the council’s elected employee representatives to discuss the latest issues raised by the trade unions and debate the interests of the different groups involved.
 As an elected body, the works council is responsible for representing all staff and their respective interests—that means all employee groups and also apprentices and staff members with disabilities.
 The council serves as a mouthpiece for employees and a link between them and the business.
 In doing so, it ensures that STILL complies with all European standards for employers and continues to generate attractive and secure jobs for future generations.

 In addition, KION’s biannual campfire meetings provide a safe and confidential space where employees can share their questions, thoughts, and concerns with a member of the Executive Board in small groups of ten.
 Employees are encouraged to ask any questions they have about the company and provide feedback on areas for improvement or challenges that still need to be addressed.